Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/contributing.md

 sidebar_label: Contributing
 ---

-The wiki was started and is maintained by the AXIACoin Foundation.
-It is an Open-ish open source project and aims to be the most extensive resource of knowledge on AXIASolar and the AXIASolar ecosystem.
-A large part of the material currently focuses on AXIASolar directly but it is not opposed to cover informational material for community projects.
+The wiki was started and is maintained by the AXIA Foundation.
+It is an Open-ish open source project and aims to be the most extensive resource of knowledge on AXIA and the AXIA ecosystem.
+A large part of the material currently focuses on AXIA directly but it is not opposed to cover informational material for community projects.
 But please do not try to pull request any marketing material as this will be rejected.

 Pull requests, discussions and contributions from the community are encouraged.
 For certain active community members who demonstrate a record of good contributions, they may be given write access to the repository.
-Otherwise, the AXIACoin Foundation holds the administrative position and final say on the content that is included.
+Otherwise, the AXIA Foundation holds the administrative position and final say on the content that is included.
 Specifically the Technical Education team at the foundation are most directly involved.

 ## How to Contribute